United States Army Medical Research Institute of Infectious Diseases: 1980s

 In 1985, General Maxwell R. Thurman, then Army Deputy Chief of Staff, reviewed the threat posed to U.S. servicemembers by biological weapons.
 Thurman was particularly concerned about the application of genetic engineering technology to alter conventional microorganisms and his review resulted in a five-year plan of expansion for research into medical defensive measures at USAMRIID.
 The 1985 in-house budget of 34 M USD was to expand to 45 M the next year and was eventually scheduled to reach 93.2 M by 1989.
 (The need for a physical detection system to identify an aerosol of infectious agent became apparent at this time.
 The lack of such a reliable system still represents one of the major technical difficulties in the field.)
 Within two years, however, it became apparent that this program of expansion would not materialize.
 A new proposed toxin laboratory was never built.
 The Army had experienced several budget cuts and these impacted the funding of the institute.

 By 1988, USAMRIID began to come under close scrutiny by several Congressional committees.
 The Senate Subcommittee on Oversight of Government Management, chaired by Senator Carl Levin, issued a report quite critical in the DoD's management of biological safety issues in the CBW programs.
 Senator John Glenn, chairman, Committee on Governmental Affairs asked the Government Accounting Office (GAO) to investigate the validity of DoD's Biological Defense Research Program.
 The GAO issued a critical report concluding that the Army spent funds on R&D efforts that did not address validated BW threats and may have duplicated the research efforts of the Centers for Disease Control and the National Institutes of Health.

-While investigating an outbreak of simian hemorrhagic fever (SHF) in 1989, USAMRIID electron microscopist Thomas Geisbert discovered filoviruses similar in appearance to Ebola in tissue samples taken from a crab-eating macaque imported from the Philippines to the Hazleton Laboratories in Reston, Virginia.
-USAMRIID's role in this "Ebola Reston outbreak" became the focus of Richard Preston's bestselling 1995 book The Hot Zone.
+While investigating an outbreak of simian hemorrhagic fever (SHF) in 1989, USAMRIID electron microscopist Thomas Geisbert discovered filoviruses similar in appearance to Ebola in tissue samples taken from a crab-eating macaque imported from the Philippines to a facility operated by Hazleton Laboratories (now Fortrea) in Reston, Virginia.
+USAMRIID's role in the Reston virus outbreak became the focus of Richard Preston's bestselling 1995 book The Hot Zone.